quattor/configuration-modules-core/ncm-ceph/README.md

 ## Component documentation

-* Documentation of the CEPH component can be found in the ceph.pod file, or in the online quattor documentation.
+* Documentation of the CEPH component can be found in the component man page, or in the online quattor documentation.
 * The schema details are annotated in the schema file.
 * Example pan files are included in the examples folder and also in the test folders.